hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter5.md

 The link layer is implemented in a `network adapter`, also sometimes known as a `network interface card (NIC)`.

 On the sending side, the controller takes a datagram that has been created and stored in host memory by the higher layers of the protocol stack, encapsulates the datagram in a link-layer frame (filling in the frame's various fields), and then transmits the frame into the communication link, following the link-access protocol.
-On the receiving side, a controller receives the entire frame, and extracts the network-layer datagram.
-If the link layer performs error detection, then it is the sending controller that sets the error-detection bits in the frame header and it is the receiving controller that performs error detection.
+On the receiving side, a controller receives the entire frame and extracts the network-layer datagram.
+If the link layer performs error detection, then it is the sending controller that sets the error-detection bits in the frame header, and it is the receiving controller that performs error detection.

 ![5_2](res/5_2.png)

-Link layer is implemented in hardware, part of the link layer is implemented in software that runs on the host's CPU.
+The link layer is implemented in hardware, and part of the link layer is implemented in software that runs on the host's CPU.

-`bit-level error detection and correction`. detecting and correcting the corruption of bits in a link-layer frame sent from one node to another physically connected neighboring node -- are two services often provided by the link layer.
+`bit-level error detection and correction`.
+Detecting and correcting the corruption of bits in a link-layer frame sent from one node to another physically connected neighboring node -- are two services often provided by the link layer.

 ![5_3](res/5_3.png)

-`cyclic redundancy check (CRC)` codes are also known as `polynomial codes`, since it is possible to view the bit string to be sent as a polynomial whose coefficients are the 0 and 1 values in the bit string, with operations on the bit string interpreted as polynomial arithmetic.
+`Cyclic redundancy check (CRC)` codes are also known as `polynomial codes`, since it is possible to view the bit string to be sent as a polynomial whose coefficients are the 0 and 1 values in the bit string, with operations on the bit string interpreted as polynomial arithmetic.

 ![5_6](res/5_6.png)